kiwijos/jsramverk-backend/README.md

 ### Getting API keys and loading environment variables
 To get the backend up and running correctly we needed to create a .env file for the application to load in our environment variables.
 The variable we needed was "TRAFIKVERKET_API_KEY", so we also had to create accounts at Trafikverket to be able to create and use API keys to communicate with their API.

+## Backend framwork
+Express has been the recomended framework for our project.
+Chosing Express is however a common and well justified choice for several other reasons as well.
+It is one of the most widely adopted Node.js framworks in the industry, no doubt due to it's speed and simplicity and active development community.
+These features align closely with the requirements of the project.
+No wonder it is the recomended choice.